danimvijay/starratingcalc/README.md

 # Star Rating Calculator
-Find 5/10 star rating averages
+Finding 5/10 star rating averages is now easier than ever

 ## How to use
 1. Select star rating type - 5 or 10